felix314159/machinelearning_with_riotapi/README.md

-Oh and one more thing: If tensorflow keeps spitting warning at you, you should downgrade your numpy version to 1.16.4
+Oh and one more thing: If tensorflow keeps spitting warnings at you for using deprecated methods, you should downgrade your numpy version to 1.16.4